khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 callr::r(foo)
 ```

-As it turns out `ggplotly()`, already does this.
+As it turns out `ggplotly()` already does this.
 The first thing it does when called is to create a fresh graphics device.
 So why weren't my results consistent?
 Well, if you call `ggplotly()` without specifying `width=` and `height=`, it will create the new graphics device _with the width and height of your currently open graphics device_.
 Here's the relevant code ([ggplotly.R#L178](https://github.com/plotly/plotly.R/blob/e04eb4f08c325846d8cdedb9892332b85e16465d/R/ggplotly.R#L178C1-L179C49)):

 ```r
 # To convert relative sizes correctly, we use grid::convertHeight(),